 Since 1993, Telluride, Colorado has been home to the American Academy of Bookbinding.
 The historic Old Stone Building in downtown Telluride houses the bookbinding studio.
 Built in 1909 and constructed of native stone and indigenous red limestone mortar, the building was first used as a livery stable and assay office, and then by old Step-and-a-Half Adams, the local undertaker, for his trade.
 The building experienced many business incarnations over the decades.
 Completely gutted and remodeled in 2009 and 2010, the beautifully renovated facility consists of a well-lit, 1,400 square foot bookbinding studio and a comfortable student lounge, where books are available for further study, and students may relax before and after class.
 Students have access to the building 24 hours a day.

 Telluride is a spectacular backdrop for this intensive program.
 In addition to being a designated national historic district and Colorado creative arts district, the town is surrounded by 13,000-foot peaks . . . the sheer force of their beauty and solitude instill a level of peace that welcomes creativity.
 Out of class, students can hike trails in easily accessed wilderness areas, or amble along the San Miguel River.
 With cool nights and warm days, nothing beats the Colorado Rocky Mountains as a perfect setting for the American Academy of Bookbinding.

-Many of the courses offered at AAB begin with a Sunday evening gathering to meet the other students and the instructor, become familiar with the studio and spend some time preparing textblocks to put in the presses for the night if needed.
-Students in these courses should plan to arrive the Saturday before or early on Sunday to adjust to Telluride’s altitude.
+Many of the courses offered at AAB begin with a Sunday evening gathering to meet the other students and the instructor, to become familiar with the studio, and to spend some time preparing for the week ahead.
+Students in these courses should plan to arrive on the Saturday before class or early on Sunday to adjust to Telluride’s altitude.
 AAB student housing is available after 4 pm on Saturday and all-day Wednesday.
 When you know your travel plans, please let us know, so we can be here to meet you.